Scholarships for Students

 2. Evaluation of a composition on a given topic.
 The candidates will be invited to write the composition at ACS.

 3. Interview with the candidates approved on the basis of their composition results.

 4. The candidates’ overall results from the Admissions Exam.

-For more information about Financial Aid or the Polansky and Oberbauer Scholarships, please contact the Business Office.
+For more information about Financial Aid for the Polansky, Oberbauer, Gipson and Sunrise Scholarships, please contact the Business Office.

 The Teodora and Darina Spasov Scholarship, the first scholarship by a Bulgarian citizen

-The Teodora and Darina Spasov Scholarship, the first scholarship by a Bulgarian citizen, named after his daughters who graduated from ACS with the classes of 2004 and 2005 respectively.
+The Teodora and Darina Spasov Scholarship, the first scholarship by a Bulgarian citizen, is named after two sisters who graduated from ACS with the classes of 2004 and 2005 respectively.
 The scholarship was established in 2005 with the goal of partially supporting the girl in every Class who has the keenest financial need and maintains a GPA of minimum 5.00 and exemplary conduct throughout her course of study.